tinyboxxx/tinyboxxx.github.io/about.md

 ---
 layout: page
 title: "About"
-description: "All About Me& This place"
+description: "All About Me & This Place"
-header-img: "/img/aboutme.png"
+header-img: "img/aboutme.png"
 ---